-Fold filter according to package directions, place into Chemex (thick side on the spout) and rinse with 250 to 500mL (8 oz. to 16 oz.) hot water.
+- Fold filter according to package directions, place into Chemex (thick side on the spout) and rinse with hot water, once warmed, dump out the water.

-Weigh 40g coffee (about 6 tablespoons) and grind on a coarse setting (very similar to French Press).
+- Weigh 40g coffee (6 tbs) and grind on a coarse setting.

-Add ground coffee to the Chemex, place on scale and tare scale.
+- Add ground coffee to the Chemex, place on scale and tare (clear) scale.

-Add 100g (3.5oz) of hot water to coffee grounds, pouring in circles* as to get all the grinds wet.
-Use the back of a wooden spoon or a coffee paddle to stir water and grinds together.
+- Pour 100g of hot water in a slow circular pattern to the coffee grounds to get all the grinds wet, use the stir stick to stir water and grinds together.

-There should be a crust on top of the coffee grinds now.
-Pour slowly in circles again to break all of that crust up.
-In total in this step, add another 250g (8.5oz) of water (total 350g/12oz).
+- Once there is a crust on top of the coffee grinds, pour slowly in circles again to break the crust up.
+Add another 250g of water (total 350g).

-When the water level has dropped, add in remaining water (to bring the total water up to 640g).
+- Wait until the water level drops by ½-inch, then add in remaining water (310g of water, to bring the total weight up to 640g).